Italy's Renzi triumphs in EU vote as Grillo loses ground

 The government's signature achievement so far has been a tax reform that gave low earners 80 euros per month, but the election result should give new impetus to other reforms which have been held up in parliament.

-In addition to reforms to the labour market and tax system, Renzi has promised a new electoral law as well as a broad overhaul of the bloated public administration and political system.
+In addition to reforms to the labor market and tax system, Renzi has promised a new electoral law as well as a broad overhaul of the bloated public administration and political system.

 The prime minister has pledged to respect Italy's EU commitments, but wants to overturn the austerity measures preached during the euro zone debt crisis and press for a greater focus on encouraging growth and jobs.